fix/grails-alfresco-plugin/README.md

     java -jar alfresco-mgt.jar install cma-alfresco-your_version.amp

 ## Registering different instances of Alfresco Servers
-After installation you can create an alfresco server connector on http://host:port/myapp/alfrescoServer.
+After the installation, you can create an `AlfrescoServer` connector on `http://host:port/myapp/alfrescoServer`.
-You can create several AlfrescoServer pointing on the same url with different username/password settings.
+You can create several `AlfrescoServer`s pointing on the same url with different username/password settings.
 The most important thing is to give a unique pair name/username.
 For instance you can have several servers with the same name, but with different usernames.

 As soon as done, you can use the tag lib `<alfresco:spaceTree username="registered_username" servername="registered_name" node="workspace://StoresSpace/your-node">` to render the folders and documents inside the node `your-node`.
 Of course the rendering depends on the right of the username on the server.
+Be sure that the `registered_username` and `registered_name` match an existing `AlfrescoServer`, otherwise you will have an error similar to `can't get ticket on a null object`.

-You can use also `<alfresco:homeTree username="registered_username" servername="registered_name">` to render personal repoitory of `registered_username`.
+You can use also `<alfresco:homeTree username="registered_username" servername="registered_name">` to render personal repository of `registered_username`.

 ## How it works